ec209/re-team-manual/source/documentation/paas.md

 ### Managing users

 All tech leads and technical architects in RE should be OrgManagers.
 This means that your tech lead or technical architect should be able to add you to the PaaS organisation.
-They should use the [GOV.UK PaaS admin tool](https://login.cloud.service.gov.uk/login).
+They should use the [GOV.UK PaaS admin tool](https://login.cloud.service.gov.uk/login), more documentation can be found in the [GOV.UK PaaS docs](https://docs.cloud.service.gov.uk/#adding-users).

 ### Managing spaces and quotas